pbzona/microfrontend-ecomm/README.md

 ## Architecture

-There are three main components to this app: the container, the products frontend, and the cart frontend.
+There are three main components to this app: the container (sometimes called a "shell"), the products frontend, and the cart frontend.

 The container is an application that displays the other components - the micro-frontends - somewhere in its own interface.
 To do this, it requests the relevant code from the relevant "remote" resources, and the correct assets are served and executed.